 Fat injection is a fairly gentle procedure but there are several steps to the process.
 First, liposuction techniques are used to remove fat from the predetermined body (abdomen, hips, or thighs).
 This is done through tiny incisions that leave almost no scarring.
 The retrieved fat is then gently prepared for injection using minimal manipulation.
 Fat is carefully injected into the lines, hollows, and depressions of the face using fine cannulas (tubes) placed through tiny incisions to rejuvenate and recontour.
 At times, a specialist may overfill the treated areas to compensate for the percentage of fat cells that will not survive.
 Facial injection is fairly straightforward and involves a simple incision in a discreet area approximate to where the fat will be placed.
 The fat is injected through the incision with precautionary care to ensure that the fat will not shift.

 How long does autologous fat injection last?

-In conclusion, autologous fat transfer to the midface has definite long-term volume augmentation results.
-On average, approximately 32% of the injected volume remains at 16 months.
-However, some variability exists in the percentage of volume that remains that may require a touch-up procedure.
+Autologous fat transfer to the midface has definite long-term volume augmentation results.
+On average, approximately 32% of the injected volume remains for 16 months.
+However, some variability exists in the remainng volume percentage whch may require touch-up procedure.